 Alumni

 Harry Yang was a post-graduate research assistant for the research lab.
-He recevied his Bachelor’s degree and Master’s degree of computer science at Texas A&M University.
+He received his Bachelor’s degree and Master’s degree in Computer Science at Texas A&M University.
 He is currently a software engineer at Fujitsu.

 2024